Ron DeSantis, Rick Scott projected to win primaries in Florida

 Gillum, Tallahassee’s progressive mayor, hopes to be the first black governor of Florida and has the endorsement of the liberal Vermont Sen. Bernie Sanders.

 As for the Senate race, Republicans are hoping Scott could flip the seat in a battle with Nelson, one of the Democratic Party’s most vulnerable incumbents.

 Trump narrowly defeated Democrat Hillary Clinton in Florida in the 2016 presidential race by less than 2 percentage points.

-Trump, who encouraged Scott to run for the seat, emphasized his support for Scott on Twitter ahead of the election.

-“Rick Scott of Florida is doing a fantastic job as Governor,” Trump tweeted.
-“Jobs are pouring into the State and its economic health is better than ever before.
-He is strong on Crime, Borders, and loves our Military and Vets.
-Vote for Rick on Tuesday!”

 Elections are also taking place Tuesday in Arizona, where three Republicans are facing off to replace outgoing Sen. Jeff Flake.